arch8s/spring-2022/Glossary.md

 > _Fundraising_
 The organized activity or an instance of soliciting money or pledges, as for charitable organizations or political campaigns

+> _User-generated context, also UGC_
+ the content your users or customers produce featuring your brand or products (ratings, reviews, posts, video recordings, FAQ and feedback)

 > _Platform_
 is a list of online teaching tools used for blended learning. **In our context**, the meeting place for candidates and NPOs